kongdai123/repainting_3d_assets/README.md

 ## Quick Start

-To paint your own 3D model, use either Colab or your local environment as described below.
+To paint your own 3D model, use Colab or your local environment as described below.

 ### Local Environment (15 min, recommended)